Wisconsin Open Meetings Law

 The Wisconsin Open Meetings Law (WOML), Wis.
 Stats. §§ 19.81-19.98 applies to certain UW bodies including academic departments, governance groups, and the subcommittees of both.
 UWS covered groups are encouraged to seek advice from legal counsel for all questions related to this challenging law.
 In particular, if a covered group seeks to meet in closed session under any statutory exception other than the personnelrelated exceptions discussed above, legal advice should be sought.

-Watch our animated training videos for guidance related to Open Meetings Law basics, and Virtual Open Meetings Law best practices.
+Self-enroll in our Canvas training course, Wisconsin Open Meetings Law, using your Net-ID and password.
+This course provides guidance related to Open Meetings Law basics and Virtual Open Meetings Law best practices.
 Contact (262) 472-1772 for assistance.

 The WOML applies to "government bodies" which are defined to include all groups created by statute, rule or order.
 See 19.82(1).
 This definition is broad enough to include almost any collective university entity, but many interpretations of the statute limit the law's application to bodies that take formal action, or working groups developing high level policy.
 For purposes of this guidance, the UW faculty and academic staff bodies subject to the WOML include the faculty, academic staff, and university staff governance groups, the academic departments, related groups such as such as college or divisional committees, and any subcommittees of covered groups.